 To her wild self.
 But what to me?

 This stanza of The Farmer’s Bride reveals that the farmer still greatly admires his wife, though she fears him.
 He seems enchanted by her, and describes her as being “sweet as the first wild violets”.
 But he deeply mourns the fact that she is nothing to him.
 She may be sweet and shy and innocent, but to him, she is nothing but fearful.
-The tone of this stanza reveals that the farmer is still thinking about his own feelings without any regards for hers.
+The tone of this stanza reveals that the farmer is still thinking about his own feelings without any regard for hers.
 He is not concerned that she is fearful.
 He does not seek to ease her fears for her own sake.
 Rather, he wants to know what good a wife is to him if she will not let him near her.
 It is this kind of selfish interest that drove her to fear him in the first place, but he is unaware of this.

 The short days shorten and the oaks are brown,

 The blue smoke rises to the low grey sky,